mongodb/docs/source/collations.rst

 Collation Parameters:
 ~~~~~~~~~~~~~~~~~~~~~

-Collations can be specified with the :py:class`~pymongo.collation.Collation` model
+Collations can be specified with the :py:class:`~pymongo.collation.Collation` model
 or with plain Python dictionaries.
 The structure is the same:

 .. code-block:: python